Family-Focused, Compassionate Representation

 • Any other factor bearing on the children’s best interest.

-Contact Our Hazlet Attorneys Today To Understand How Your Relocation Affects Your Custody
+Contact Us To Understand How Your Relocation Affects Your Custody

 Any situation involving a custodial parent seeking to relocate post-divorce is both complicated and tedious.
 It is crucial to have an advocate who understands all of the facets and can give you sound advice.
-Call our Hazlet attorneys at 732-201-3888 today.
+Call our Hazlet attorneys at 732-201-3888 today or fill out our online contact form.